SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 -   **Elasticsearch cluster log path** : By default, Elasticsearch logs are stored in `/var/log/elasticsearch/ELK-<Clustername>.log`.
 -   **Tags** : `db.cluster.name`.

-You can include additional metadata which you want to be tagged along with the data ingested to Sumo Logic.
+You can add any custom fields which you want to tag along with the data ingested in sumo.

 Click on the **Download YAML File** button to get the yaml file.